Trichloroethylene Exposure Lawsuit

 Fleck-flip / Flock FLIP

 Perm-a-chlor / Petzinol

 Industries Using TCE And PCE

-TCE and PCE were and in some cases, still are, primarily used in heavy industries and manufacturing as a metal degreaser, heavy-duty stain remover, and organic solvent.
+TCE and PCE were and, in some cases, still are primarily used in heavy industries and manufacturing as a degreaser and solvent.

 Occupations that involved TCE or PCE include, but are not limited to:

 - Adhesive Manufacturing

 - Chemical Synthesis

 - Industrial Gas Manufacturing

 - Petroleum Refining